chrismartinjazz/euchre/notes.md

 - Adjustments needed:
   - [ ] Change the evaluation of a hand, so it is on more of an exponential scale.
 Put this into a constant so it can be experimented with.
   - [ ] Add awareness of context influencing playing of cards:
+    - [ ] If the strongest card in hand can't win the trick, play the weakest valid card instead
     - [ ] If partner is already winning the trick with a strong card, play weakest card rather than strongest.
     - [ ] When exchanging a card as dealer, prefer to 'short' a suit if holding a single card of one suit that is not an Ace.
     - [ ] If hold trumps, and have the option to safely 'short' a suit from own hand, take that option.
 E.g. hold a single, low-ranked club trump, three low-ranked diamonds and a low-ranked heart.
 Lead with the low-ranked heart to open the possibility of trumping the second trick.